nishadjadhav/Loyalty-Extension/README.md

     <img src="https://github.com/nishadjadhav/Reward_img/blob/master/admin_rule.png" height="350" width="700">

-  - #### Manage Customer Transactions in admin panel There is transaction history of every customer. admin see the number of points in customer account and a current tier in the Rewards tab. admin can be able to manually add or deduct the points from customer’s balance
+  - #### Manage Customer Transactions in admin panel There is transaction history of every customer. admin see the number of points in customer account in the Rewards tab. admin can be able to manually add or deduct the points from customer’s balance

  - #### Manage Customer Refferals in admin panel
      The admin see the details of referrral of a customers